JJ1822/StockX-Inventory-Web-Interface/README.md

 The Challenge:

 StockX is looking to build an inventory system for storing shoes.
-We will need a web interface to do this.
-Create a github repo to store your code in (If you would like a private repo for this, let us know and we will set up a private one for you).
-Please follow the instructions below and create a fairly simple inventory system.
 Create a web interface using React.js
 We will need a 5x5 grid to display the inventory shelf, each slot should show which shoe is placed in it.